seunguk-2/seunguk-2/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on floods and droughts in the Midwest using 2L-DRM.
+- 📫 How to reach me: seunguk2@illinois.edu

 <!--
 **seunguk-2/seunguk-2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.